5680

 Share:

-As equipment in your computer room becomes more complex and compact, you can watch your power draw and heat generation arise quickly.
+Equipment in your computer room becomes more complex and compact over time.
+As it does so, you can watch your power draw and heat generation arise quickly.
 The increase in computer room power consumption, density, and heat generation requires a more exact approach to monitoring computer room air conditioners than ever before.
+Regular maintenance of air filters can help maintain consistent performance.

-Monitoring your computer room or data center CRAC units is absolutely vital to keep your network online and to provide reliable service for your customers.
+Monitoring your computer room or data center CRAC units is absolutely vital.
+You need it to keep your network online and to provide reliable service for your customers.
+CRAH units provide additional support for cooling dense data center environments.

-So, let's take a look at the top three best CRAC practices you should make sure your monitoring system follows to protect your computer room.
+So, let's take a look at the top three best CRAC practices.
+You should make sure your monitoring system follows these to protect your computer room.

 NetGuardin 216 RTU web interface with temperature gauge